-When it comes to the apps playing a role as a tool, you need 100% guarantee all the files concerning your privacy have been properly kept or permanently deleted from the server or cloud.
-For example, before you remove an app with a function of picturing, remember to delete all the pictures you’ve taken through this app.
+When it comes to the apps playing a role as a tool, you need a 100% guarantee all the files concerning your privacy have been properly kept or permanently deleted from the server or cloud.
+For example, before you remove an app with the function of picturing, remember to delete all the pictures you’ve taken through this app.
 This step is much more important when it is used to take a picture of your personal resources such as identification card, driving license, etc.

 Must-Do#4.
 Do LOGOUT your account on the app before the uninstallation.

 As soon as an app has been used by us, even once, we’ll be kept login on it unless the app has been updated.
-Once you keep yourself logged in your account, all your activities will be recorded in the app server so that they will possibly be taken advantage of by the wrong hands on the Internet.
-If you choose the “Remember Me” option when logging in your account on your app, remember to unclick this option after logging out.
+Once you keep yourself logged in to your account, all your activities will be recorded in the app server so that they will possibly be taken advantage of by the wrong hands on the Internet.
+If you choose the “Remember Me” option when logging in to your account on your app, remember to unclick this option after logging out.
 Although using the same password everywhere is definitely an insecure action, most of us still keep this habit due to the limitation of memory.
 Once one of your accounts gets hacked, all of your accounts will be in danger as well.